 School’s (nearly) out for summer!
-If you’re looking for things to do over the school holidays in London then you’re in luck because the city has a jam-packed calendar filled with fun things to do for families.
+If you’re looking for things to do in London in summer then you’re in luck because the city has a jam-packed calendar filled with fun things to do whether you’re visiting London with kids, travelling with friends or hitting the city solo.

-We share our favourite things to do on sunny days from how to keep cool (ice cream, splash parks and water sports!) and where to find the best family-friendly festivals to fun workshops, open air cinemas and much more.
+We share the best things to do on sunny days from how to keep cool (ice cream, splash parks and water sports!) and where to find the best family-friendly festivals to fun workshops, open air cinemas and much more, including Wimbledon which takes place this month.
+If you can’t make it to Centre Court then head to Covent Garden instead where screens have been set up for visitors to watch the game, set and match.
+Don’t miss the street performers while you’re there.

-In 2022, the summer school holidays generally fall between 22 July and 5 September.
+In 2023, the school summer holidays generally fall between 21 July and 5 September.

 Disclosure: This post may contain affiliate links.
 I have been or could be if you click on a link in this post compensated via a cash payment, gift or something else of value for writing this post.
 See our full disclosure policy for more details.